gatling/gatling/src/sphinx/general/timings.rst

 The response time is the elasped time between the beginning of the request's sending and the end of the response's receiving:

-* The beginning of the request's sending is the instant when the connection to the target host has been established.
+* The beginning of the request's sending is the instant when the connection to the target host has been established or grabbed from the pool.
 * The end of the response's receiving is the instant when the whole response (status, headers and body) has been received by Gatling

 .. _groups-timings: